Shelly Door/Window 2 web interface guide

 Tick either Celsius or Fahrenheit to select the units your temperature will be displayed in.

 Choose a value between 0.5 and 5 from the drop down menu, which will set the threshold for triggering a device wake up.
-So, when the temperature change is equal to or higher than this value, the device will wake up and send a status update.
+However, the device sends status updates as often as every 5 minutes, so if the device’s temperature changes suddenly and surpasses the threshold, the change will still be reported after 5 minutes from the last report have passed and not at the exact time it happens.
 You can also choose to disable this option.
 To save the changes, click OK.

 Set a temperature offset value by typing it in the text box.
 This setting helps to make the temperature readings more accurate.